Project 5 — Interpreter (Reason)

 • Each testcase you submit may run to completion or it may trigger some run-time error.
 None of the seeded defects you are trying to uncover are intentionally related to infinite loops.
 Do not spam SLUGS.
 Similarly, none of the errors are related to large memory allocations or exhausting the heap at run-time (e.g., by making arbitrarily large strings, etc.).

-You may complete this assignment in a team of two.
+You may complete this assignment in a team of up to three.
 Teamwork imposes burdens of communication and coordination, but has the benefits of more thoughtful designs and cleaner programs.
 Team programming is also the norm in the professional world.

 Students on a team are expected to participate equally in the effort and to be thoroughly familiar with all aspects of the joint work.
 Both members bear full responsibility for the completion of assignments.
 Partners turn in one solution for each programming assignment; each member receives the same grade for the assignment.
 If a partnership is not going well, the instructor will help to negotiate new partnerships.
 Teams may not be dissolved in the middle of an assignment.